GaxZE/overthewire-wargames/bandit/level30.md

 # Level 30

-The password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost.
+There is a git repository at ssh://bandit30-git@localhost/home/bandit30-git/repo.
+The password for the user bandit30-git is the same as for the user bandit30.

+Clone the repository and find the password for the next level.

 ## Solution